Content authors have several options how to create and edit the actual content of a specific content item.

 NOTE: If you are creating a content type that has hierarchical structure, for example, a blog, you just enter the basic information to identify your content, such as title and URL(s).

 You can create more than version of your content.
 Every time you edit a content item, a version of that content item is saved by the system.
 You can thus view and compare content versions, add notes to a version, or delete a specific version you no longer need.
-For more information, see For developers: Revision history of content items.
+If you accumulated too many content revisions you no longer need, see Limit the number of revisions stored.

 Sitefinity CMS provides multiple mechanisms to enhance the created content.
 From the content create and edit screens you can classify content to achieve better organization, enrich content by relating to other Sitefinity CMS content items, and browse sibling content to apply on-the-go modifications.